Baking Tips for cooking grain-free and nut free (its harder when you can’t use almond meal)

 Almond meal is also high in salicylates so can’t be eaten by anyone with a sensitivity to this natural food chemical.

-Here are a few tips for changing recipes that use almond meal into a nut-free version:
+Tips for changing recipes that use almond meal into a nut-free version

-- Use a blend of three of more of the grain-free flours – almond meal has a mild flavour that doesn’t over-power and that is one reason why it is so popular.
-You need to blend your flour mixes as otherwise the strong flavours of buckwheat or quinoa for example will overtake the recipe and it will taste, frankly, really gross!
+- Use a blend of three or more of the grain-free flours – almond meal has a mild flavour that doesn’t over-power and that is one reason why it is so popular.
+You need to blend your flour mixes as otherwise the strong flavours of buckwheat or quinoa, for example, will overtake the recipe and it will taste, frankly, really gross!
 You also need to blend your flours to take advantage of the different properties of each which makes for a more balanced texture and consistency than just using one flour.

 - Add more oil – Nut meals have a high natural oil content.
 You need to add a fair whack of oil to make up for the loss of natural nut oils.
-I use olive oil (or a mild vegetable oil if I need to be failsafe) or sometimes butter.
+I use coconut oil, olive oil, ghee or butter.
 You can get this extra fat content by using more eggs but I prefer to add oil as often I am cooking for people who also have an egg intolerance.
 If you look at some of my recipes that are nut-free you will notice they nearly all have at least 1/2 cup (125ml) of oil added – this is how I get a really moist texture without the nuts.
 If you don’t add the oil or extra eggs your cake will be OK when you first take it out of the oven but swiftly become like a dry slab of sand once it cools down.